hurryman42/The-TruFiTi-Group/README.md

 ## Features & Development Stages

-Stage 1.0:
-Generate a film review from a plot summary only.
+<u>Level 1:</u> Just generate a film review.
 - Input: Film summary
-- Output: Automated review assessing the film based only on its summary

-Stage 2.1:
-Generate a review suited to a provided film summary and specific rating.
+- Output: A text that sounds like a review / could be a review to any film. (input is basically ignored)

+<u>Level 2: </u> Generate a review based on the given summary.
-- Input: Film summary + user-specified rating
+- Input: Film summary
-- Output: Coherent review matching both the film content and the desired rating
+- Output: Coherent review that fits the film content.

-Stage 2.2:
-Generate a review from a summary and bullet points for content.
+<u>Level 3:</u> Generate a review from a summary and bullet points for content.
 - Input: Film summary + bullet points (key aspects of review)
-- Output: Fully formulated review, elaborating on the given bullet points
+- Output: Fully formulated review that fits the film content and elaborates on the given bullet points.

-- _Use case:_ Quick creation of readable, high-quality reviews—helpful when in a rush or when struggling to articulate thoughts
+<u>Use case:</u> Quick creation of readable, high-quality film reviews - helpful when in a rush or when struggling to articulate thoughts

 ---